MIDEAST STOCKS - Factors to watch - June 12

-DUBAI, June 12 Here are some factors that may affect Middle East stock markets on Monday.
+DUBAI, June 12 (Reuters) - Here are some factors that may affect Middle East stock markets on Monday.
 Reuters has not verified the press reports and does not vouch for their accuracy.

 * GLOBAL MARKETS-Asia shares dragged under by U.S. tech slide, dollar firm